theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Make sure the array size is positive
   - Try assigning the array size dynamically, i.e. when declaring the array make it empty, and then add items to it at the end of the array rather than at specific locations

+.. _0xa1230027:

+  **0xa1230027: Failed to copy tag table**

+  This error occurs when the executor fails to copy the tag table.

+.. _0xa1230029:

+  **0xa1230029: Function has not been defined**

+  This error occurs when a function has not been defined in the library it is being called from.
+To fix this, try:

+  - If you are the author of the target library, open the code in HSL and check whether the function has been defined at all, or if it is only defined in one namespace, or if it has been misspelled, or if it has been incorrectly commented out
+  - If you are not the author of the library but are proficient in HSL, you can do as above, but would be worth making a copy of the library and editing that instead
+  - Otherwise, remove the function from your method and find an alternative way of doing whatever you were aiming to do

 .. _0xa1230034:

   **0xa1230034: Bad argument**